 Idaho harbors four haplotypes of the potato psyllid: Northwestern, Western, Central and Southwestern and two haplotypes of Lso: Lso A and Lso B (Dahan et al. 2017, Wenninger et al. 2017).
 Our lab colony was determined to be comprised of ‘Central’ psyllids infected with Lso ‘B’ via the methods described in Swisher and Crosslin (2014 a).
-A sample of forty psyllids taken from the colony were transferred to individual microcentrifuge tubes filled with 70% ethanol.
+A sample of forty psyllids taken from the colony was transferred to individual microcentrifuge tubes filled with 70% ethanol.
 Lso incidence was tested at the Aberdeen Research and Extension Center (Aberdeen, ID, USA).
 DNA extraction was based on the methods described by Marzachi et al. (1998).
-Individual psyllids were ground by a homogenizer (Omni International Inc., Kennesaw, GA), macerating each psyllid for 1 minute at high speed and an additional minute at medium speed in 500 of Cetyl Trimethylammonium Bromide 2% (Alpha Teknova, Inc., Hollister, CA, Cat.
+Individual psyllids were ground by a homogenizer (Omni International Inc., Kennesaw, GA), macerating each psyllid for 1 minute at high speed and an additional minute at medium speed in 500 μl of Cetyl Trimethylammonium Bromide 2% (Alpha Teknova, Inc., Hollister, CA, Cat.
 No. C2190) (Composition: 2% CTAB, 100 mM Tris-HCl, pH 8.0, 20 mM EDTA, pH 8.0, 1.4M Sodium Chloride (NaCl).
-Microcentrifuge tubes were then incubated at 60 for 30 minutes and gently mixed by inversion every 10 minutes while incubating.
+Microcentrifuge tubes were then incubated at 60°C for 30 minutes and gently mixed by inversion every 10 minutes while incubating.
 Tubes were then spun in a centrifuge at 14,000 rpm for 5 minutes and then the supernatant was transferred to clean 2 ml tubes.
 The supernatant was vortexed for approximately 20 seconds with 500 ml of chloroform:isoamyl alcohol (24:1 v:v) (Sigma-Aldrich, Inc., Atlanta, GA: Catalogue number C0549), then centrifuged at 14,000 rpm for 5-10 minutes at 4.
 The clean supernatant was transferred to a new tube, then refrigerated isopropanol (Sigma-Aldrich, Inc., Atlanta, GA: Catalogue number I9516) was added at a rate of 2/3 of the volume of the supernatant.
-The mixture was then refrigerated at -20 for 20-30 minutes.
-DNA was precipitated by centrifuging the mixture for 20 minutes at 14,000 rpm at 4, gently pouring off the supernatant and keeping the precipitated DNA pellet.
-The pellet was washed in 300 of 70% ethanol and centrifuged for 5 mins at 10,000 rpm.
+The mixture was then refrigerated at -20°C for 20-30 minutes.
+DNA was precipitated by centrifuging the mixture for 20 minutes at 14,000 rpm at 4°C, gently pouring off the supernatant and keeping the precipitated DNA pellet.
+The pellet was washed in 300 μL of 70% ethanol and centrifuged for 5 minutes at 10,000 rpm.
 The pellet was then dried overnight in a fume hood.
-Once dry, 30 of nuclease-free water was added.
-DNA was stored at -20.
+Once dry, 30 μL of nuclease-free water was added.
+DNA was stored at -20°C.